 Lentils are a wholesome source of protein, fiber and iron.

 Lentils come in several varieties; green, red and brown.
-The Puy, or french lentil style holds its shape in cooking and is very suitable for making salads.
+The Puy, aka french lentil style, holds its shape in cooking and is very suitable for making salads.

 Red lentils break down readily in cooking making them useful for patties, curries, dhals and thickening soups.